The Best Fly Rods & Fly Reels

 As a side note regarding size, I generally recommend 6, 8, and 10-weight rods.
 A 6 weight is perfect for big, feisty rainbow trout and similar sized fish, as well as smaller salmon species such as pinks.
 An 8-weight rod can handle all five species of Pacific salmon, steelhead, etc., and a 10-weight rod will provide more backbone for bigger salmon such as kings and larger offshore fish.
 I you only plan on purchasing one rod though, I highly recommend an 8 weight, which can do it all!
 While a 6, 8, or 10 weight are the most popular choices, we do also offer 5, 7, 9, 11, and 12-weight rods for those who may prefer something in between.

 - Smooth action and easy to adjust drag system

 - Easy to disassemble for modifications or maintenance…especially while out on the river

 - Exceptional repair, warranty, or replacement program

 Our favorite fly rod and reel manufacturers that have consistently met the above criteria are those from G.Loomis, Sage, Orvis, and Temple Fork.
-Below are our top picks for fly rod and reel combos from these companies.
 Click on the photos below to find out more and order yours today through our Amazon affiliate service.